apartment with moving boxes

 • Harassing or denying housing based on a prospective tenant’s disability.

-Want to learn more about the Fair Housing Act to avoid catching a discrimination charge?
-Enroll in the Fair Housing for Landlords course today!
+Want to learn more about the Fair Housing Act to avoid catching a $16,000 discrimination charge?
+Enroll in our online Fair Housing for Landlords course today!

 The Rehabilitation Act of 1973

 Section 504 of the Rehabilitation Act of 1973 prohibits discrimination on the basis of disability programs and activities conducted by the HUD.
-This law states that new multi-family housing construction must include a certain percentage of accessible apartments.
+This law requires new multi-family housing construction ro include a certain percentage of accessible apartments.

 A Landlord’s Guide to Renting to Tenants With Disabilities

 A landlord does have rights when it comes to renting.
-Here are some accommodations, guidelines, must-know discrimination laws, and can and can’t do items that you must follow when renting property to tenants with disabilities.
+Here are some accommodations, guidelines, and must-know discrimination laws you must follow when renting property to disabled tenants.

 A Landlord May Not Ask Discriminatory Questions

-If you’re a landlord, you must treat applicants and tenants with disabilities in the same way as those without a disability.
-You cannot request medical records or ask directly about an applicant’s disability, or guide a tenant to a specific unit.
+Landlords must treat disabled applicants and tenants like anyone without a disability.
+You cannot request medical records or ask directly about an applicant’s disability, nor can you guide a tenant to a specific unit.
 It’s also illegal to ask if the tenant is capable of independent living.

-You also can’t require a pet deposit or pet rent for a service animal, charge extra fees or a higher rent because of the tenant’s disability, or ask about the nature of their disability or its severity.
+You also can’t require a pet deposit or pet rent for a service animal, charge extra fees/higher rent because of the tenant’s disability, or ask about the nature of their disability or its severity.
 Landlords should not ask questions like:

 • How did you become disabled?